St. Theresa Parish is open for public Masses!

 - Communion will be distributed using the two side aisles.
 Please follow the directions of the Ushers.

 - Masks MUST be worn in the communion line.
-After the priest offers you communion please step to the side, pull your mask down, consume the Eucharist, and then re-mask and exit the church using the side exits.
-You will not return to your seat following communion.
+After the priest offers you communion please step to the side, pull your mask down, consume the Eucharist, and then re-mask and return to your seat using the center aisle.

-- Do not leave anything in the pew when you go to communion, you will not return to your seat.
+- Do not leave anything in the pew when you leave, you will not be able to return to the church.

 - Private prayer is not available after the Weekend Masses.